Futian, Shenzhen: Shopping centers

 Huaqiangbei is known for its electronics market, the largest of its kind in China.
 It also offers a variety of men's and women's fashions, shoes, bags and leather goods.

 Education

 There are now 83 schools delivering primary and secondary education holding 111,982 students and 11,503 teaching staff.
 Futian is also home to 140 kindergartens.

 Secondary schools

-Secondary schools (in Chinese the term "中学", literally meaning "middle school", is used, and often they are called "middle schools" in English in China) include those operated by the Shenzhen municipal government and by the Futian district government.
+Secondary schools include those operated by the Shenzhen municipal government and by the Futian district government.

 Schools operated by the Shenzhen municipal government in Futian District include: